gregrickaby/nextjs-github-pages/README.md

 ## Introduction

-Zeit promotes [Zeit Now](https://zeit.co/) as _"The easiest way to deploy your Next.js app"_...and it's really great.
+[Vercel](https://vercel.com/) promotes itself as _"The easiest way to deploy your Next.js app"_...and it's really great.
 You could totally use it.
 [Netlify](https://www.netlify.com/) offers a similar service for building modern web apps which is also amazing.

-However, I feel like Ziet and Netlify really want you on _their SaaS_.
+However, I feel like Vercel and Netlify really want you on _their SaaS_.
 If you're interested in owning your own data (like I am), hosting on a SaaS _could be problem_.
 I've also found almost no current documentation around deploying a static NextJS app to Github Pages.
 Well, I figured it out and I'm sharing my findings with you.

 ## Getting Started